JeremyMColegrove/Fast-File-Parser/README.md

 ## Structure

 ### Data Types
-Facil only consists of 3 data types: `STRING`, `NUMBER`, `ARRAY`.
+FFP only consists of 3 data types: `STRING`, `NUMBER`, `ARRAY`.
 It only supports integer arithmetic, no floating point numbers or silly decimals.

 ### CAST

-Casting data types in Facil are written as follows:
+Casting data types in FFP are written as follows:
 ```textmate
 SET x TO "10"
 PRINT x AS NUMBER